Jeweller Chow Tai Fook named in price-fixing probe-report

 A spokeswoman for Chow Tai Fook told Reuters the company planned to issue a statement in response to the report later on Friday.

-Shanghai-based jewellery retailer Lao Feng Xiang (600612.SS), which was also named in the report, could not immediately be reached for comment.
+Shanghai-based jewellery retailer Lao Feng Xiang , which was also named in the report, could not immediately be reached for comment.

 Shares in Chow Tai Fook fell 3.2 percent by midday and was set for its worst day in four weeks, while Chow Sang Sang shed 0.8 percent.